|TIME TO RIDE|

 The vision of the Connecticut Challenge has expanded since 2005.
 Now, instead of expecting cancer survivors to travel to one location, the CT Challenge supports hospitals and community organizations across the state through the CT Challenge Survivorship Network so that survivors can receive the unique care they need right in their local community.
 Last year over 38,000 cancer survivors were impacted by CT Challenge programs.

-In 2010 the decision was made to move beyond funding programs entirely through hospital partners and in 2011 the CT Challlenge broke ground on the Center for Survivorship, the first standalone survivorship program of its kind in the country.
+In 2010 the decision was made to move beyond funding programs entirely through hospital partners and in 2011 the CT Challenge broke ground on the Center for Survivorship, the first standalone survivorship center of its kind in the country.

 After two years of planning and construction, the Center opened to accolades in October 2012.
 Located in Southport, CT, at 250 Pequot Avenue, the Center offers survivors and their supporters research based programs in exercise, nutrition and psychosocial support that empower them to live healthier, happier lives.
-The Center is also piloting a research based 12-week Wellness Program for cancer survivors, developed in partnership with experts in survivorship from UCONN and Yale University.
+For its initial research effort, the Center partnered with survivorship experts from UConn and Yale to develop a closely monitored s12-week wellness program for cancer survivors.
+The goal is to significantly expand this study in the future.

 For more information on the programs we fund and our impact on survivors, click here to visit our ctchallenge.org website.